-These programs may provide services to Caribbean School such as student exchanges, inservice education, dual enrollment courses, student teachers and/or research and consultation.
+These programs may provide services to Caribbean School such as student exchanges, in-service education, student teachers and/or research and consultation.

-10.3.
-U.S. ACCREDITING AGENCIES
+10.3 U.S. ACCREDITING AGENCIES

 It shall be the policy of the Board of Directors to seek the highest status of membership for Caribbean School in the Middle States Association of Colleges and Schools, cooperating in the association's evaluations of the school and considering its recommendations for accreditation standards.